-The risk-free interest rate was determined from the UK gilts yield curve.
-Expected volatility is estimated by considering historic average HSBC share price volatility and implied volatility for traded options over HSBC Holdings ordinary shares of similar maturity to those of the employee options.
-In addition, the expected US dollars denominated dividend yield was determined to be 5.0 per cent per annum in line with consensus analyst forecasts (December 2011: 4.5 per cent).
+For the savings-related Share Option granted in 2012, the risk-free interest rate was determined from the UK gilts yield curve.
+Expected volatility was estimated by considering historic average HSBC share price volatility and implied volatility for traded options over HSBC Holdings ordinary shares of similar maturity to those of the employee options.
+In addition, the expected US dollars denominated dividend yield was determined to be 5.0 per cent per annum in line with consensus analyst forecasts.